-Students in this course will critically think about ideas, then develop and present their ideas in the form of TED style videos.
+Students in this course will critically think about ideas, then develop and present their ideas in the form of TED-style videos.
 Students will learn to speak to a global audience, record and edit videos, and collaborate with other students on multimedia projects.
-This course counts in all Jump Start 1.0 pathways.